-The Commission's draft rule includes transitional provisions.
-The transitional provisions provide that if AEMO issues a direction for non-market services prior to the commencement of the rule, and the process for determining the amount of compensation has commenced but not been completed, then the determination of compensation must be completed under old chapter 3.
-In these circumstances, any fair payment price would not apply to the same service directed in the 12 months after the fair payment price was determined.
+The Commission's rule included two transitional provisions.
+These provisions provide that if AEMO issues a direction for other compensable services prior to the commencement of the rule and the direction is:

+- completed prior to the commencement of the rule, and the process for determining the amount of compensation has commenced but not been completed, then the determination of compensation must be completed under old chapter 3 of the NER.
+In these circumstances, any fair payment price would not apply to the same service directed in the 12 months after the fair payment price was determined. - not completed prior to the commencement of the rule (i.e. straddles the rule commencement date), then the determination of compensation must be completed under old chapter 3 of the NER.
+In these circumstances, any fair payment price would not apply to the same service directed in the 12 months after the fair payment price was determined. - 26 The amended compensation framework following directions for services in the new rule is set out in Figure 1 below.